grafana/tempo/example/helm/readme.md

 Next either deploy the microservices or the single binary.

 ### Microservices
-The microservices deploy of Tempo is fault tolerant, high volume, independently scaleable.
+The microservices deploy of Tempo is fault tolerant, high volume, independently scalable.
 This jsonnet is in use by Grafana to run our hosted Tempo offering.

 ```console